austinmw312/rag-chatbot/instructions.md

 ./backend/test.ts
 ./backend/parse.ts

+Our current implementation of RAG is in ./backend.
+It uses the files in ./markdown to answer questions.
+It uses the console as the chat interface currently.

 ### File Upload and Management Interface

 The file upload and management interface will be a modern interface used for most file upload and management interfaces.
 We will use Tailwind CSS, Shadcn UI, and Lucide Icons.
 It will be in dark mode, matching the chat interface.